haiphanNJIT/PrivateDeepLearning/README.md

 The default hyper-parameters can be edited in each main() file.

 # Cites
-If you use this code, please cite the following paper:
+If you use this code, please cite the following papers:

 Adaptive Laplace Mechanism: Differential Privacy Preservation in Deep Learning NhatHai Phan, Xintao Wu, Han Hu, Dejing Dou. https://arxiv.org/abs/1709.05750.